JhnOkall/avenuefashion/README.md

 - **Server Components First**: The application defaults to using React Server Components (RSC) for data fetching and rendering static content.
 This reduces the client-side JavaScript bundle size, improving initial page load times and SEO.
 - **Client Components for Interactivity**: Components requiring user interaction are explicitly marked with the `"use client"` directive.
 This clear separation of concerns is a core tenet of the App Router model.
-- **Multi-Tenant Payment Architecture**: The Paystack integration is designed to be scalable.
-A central API (representing a parent company like "Nyota") manages a single webhook endpoint.
-This endpoint verifies all incoming payment events and securely forwards them to the appropriate sub-project (like "Avenue Fashion") based on `metadata` sent during transaction initiation.
-This allows one Paystack account to serve multiple distinct storefronts securely.
+- **Variation-Centric Product Model**: The MongoDB schema is designed around a variation-centric approach.
+A single `Product` document can contain an array of `variants`, each with its own price, stock, and images.
+This is more efficient and scalable than creating a separate database document for every single variant.
 - **Decoupled Business Logic**: Critical actions like clearing a user's cart are decoupled from the initial order creation.
-The cart is only cleared upon confirmed successful payment, handled by the secure backend webhook, which prevents data inconsistency if a user cancels a payment.
+The cart is only cleared upon confirmed successful payment, handled by a secure backend process, which prevents data inconsistency if a user cancels a payment.
 - **URL-driven State Management**: For filterable and paginated views, the primary state is managed through URL search parameters (`?page=2&status=pending`).
 This makes the UI state shareable, bookmarkable, and refresh-friendly.
 - **Centralized API Logic**: All backend logic, including database interactions and business rules, is encapsulated within Next.js API Route Handlers located in the `app/api/` directory.